-- We recommend long-term investors avoid gold and other precious metals and limit broad-based natural-resource investments to no more than 5% of their portfolios. - We attribute gold's strong performance since 2002 to an extended period of accommodative monetary policy, global financial instability, central-bank-buying activity, increased investor participation, and the perception that at some point inflation will start picking up. - Year-to-date in 2020, gold has rallied sharply on elevated fears about the economic disruption of the COVID-19 outbreak, which has driven unprecedented levels of stimulus from central banks, along with concerns that stimulus may eventually drive higher inflation. - One of our key concerns is related to understanding the true economic value of the commodity itself.
+- We recommend long-term investors avoid gold and other precious metals and limit broad-based natural-resource investments to no more than 5% of their portfolios. - In general, gold is a good barometer for fear.
+Currently, fear is heightened, with investors worried about the increasing potential of an economic recession due to central banks unwinding their accommodative monetary policy to fight high inflation. - Gold's performance as an inflation hedge has generally been mixed over the years.
+If we look historically, gold has done well during periods when inflation increases considerably and is unexpected.
+Modest or expected inflation has a muted impact on the price of gold. - For those concerned about potentially higher rates of inflation, we recommend a quality diversified portfolio of companies with pricing power and the ability to raise dividends over time, such as those on the Edward Jones Equity Income Buy List. - One of our key concerns is related to understanding the true economic value of the commodity itself.
 The lack of cash flows, dividends and industrial uses make gold a very hard asset to value with any level of precision or confidence.
-As a result, prices are significantly influenced by changes in investor sentiment, which can result in higher levels of volatility. - Since the financial crisis, gold has become much more of an investor-driven market.
-Investment demand (ETFs, gold bars, coins) made up roughly 30% of the market in 2019, up from 15% in 2005.
-Investment demand fell substantially in 2015 to only 20% of the market, putting downward pressure on gold prices.
-We believe changes in investment demand will continue to be a source of increased volatility. - Over time gold and other precious metals have had periods of outperformance, but in our view are not good long-term investments given their volatility, lack of any income stream, and the unpredictability of returns. - While a small allocation of gold in a broadly diversified portfolio has historically provided a slightly higher return, this excess return was driven by two extended gold up-cycles and thus is very time dependent.
+As a result, prices are significantly influenced by changes in investor sentiment, which can result in higher levels of volatility. - We believe changes in investment demand will be a source of volatility for gold.
+In 2023, investment demand (ETFs, gold bars, coins) made up roughly 21% of the market, down sharply from 49% of the market in 2020. - Over time gold and other precious metals have had periods of outperformance, but in our view are not good long-term investments given their volatility, lack of any income stream, and the unpredictability of returns. - •While a small allocation of gold in a broadly diversified portfolio has historically provided a slightly higher return, this excess return was driven by two extended gold up-cycles and thus is very time dependent.
 A similar allocation to a broad-based commodities index (i.e., the GSCI Index) has provided an even better return and lower standard deviation without taking on the risk of owning a single commodity.